 Every US state has a statute of limitations for personal injury claims.
 This is a period of time in which you can file a personal injury lawsuit.
 When this period expires, if you try to take your case to court, it will be dismissed.
 In the state of Florida, the statute of limitations is 2 (two) years from the date of the accident, or 2 (two) years from the victim's death for wrongful death lawsuits.

-This is one of the reasons why you should make a priority out of hiring Fort Lauderdale personal injury attorneys to evaluate your case and start negotiating on your behalf.
+This is one of the reasons why you should make a priority out of hiring personal injury attorneys in Fort Lauderdale to evaluate your case and start negotiating on your behalf.
 Insurance companies will delay procedures as much as possible, up to the point when you run out of time to file a lawsuit.

 At VG Law Group, we rely on the unique combination of skills and experience of our lawyers to provide a client-focused experience in every case we accept.
 Our experience covers the most frequent types of personal injury cases.
 We understand how insurance companies act and are prepared to fight their arguments and bring evidence that demonstrates their client's liability and the justification of the maximum compensation we seek on your behalf.